- Computational Social Science

 Statement of Purpose

-A successful statement of purpose will address the following topics:
+A successful statement of purpose should address the following topics and should be limited to no more than 1,000 words:

 - Identify areas of Information Science that are of particular interest and explain why.